rckarns8/Scripts_Pipelines/README.md

 # Scripts_Pipelines
 This repository is home to my personal scripts and pipelines, complete and in development.

 Disclaimer: No pipeline or script should be followed blindly.
-Ensure that the script and the programs used make sense for the samples you have.You may or may not utilize all steps of these pipelines- that depends entirely on your question.
+Ensure that the script and the programs used make sense for the samples you have.
+You may or may not utilize all steps of these pipelines- that depends entirely on your question.
 Understanding the pipeline and your question will save you time by not running steps you don't need.

-NOTE: anywhere with '<text>' requires you to change the file names.
-Be sure to remove <> before running code.